The Legend of the Watchful Spirits: The Thread Between Worlds

 They are not above humans.

-These teachings are transmitted through observation, through dreams, through silence, and through objects that carry memory.
+These teachings are transmitted through observation, dreams, silence, and objects that carry memory.

 They are not imposed.